-SALT LAKE CITY — The man that police say caused a fire at a gas station while trying to evade capture for driving a stolen car is facing several charges.
-Joe Anthony Peck, 30, faces charges of receiving a stolen vehicle, property damage, reckless driving, and possession of a controlled substance, among others.
+SALT LAKE CITY — The man who police say caused a fire at a gas station while trying to evade capture for driving a stolen car is facing several charges.

 The officer responded to the area but was unable to locate the vehicle.
-As the officer continued driving, he saw the vehicle parked at a gas pump of the Maverik Gas Station at 425 South Redwood Road.
+As the officer continued driving, he saw the vehicle parked at a gas pump of the Maverik Gas Station at 425 S. Redwood Road.

 Officers say they pulled into the lot and observed Peck quickly getting into the stolen vehicle.
 Police say they activated their siren and emergency lights before parking in front of the vehicle.